jorkey/service-lifecycle-platform/readme.md

   - _expirationTimeout:FiniteDuration_ : duration of storage of the last state of the service.
     If the state is not updated during this time, the service instance is considered dead.
 - _logs_ - logs of services
+  - _serviceLogExpirationTimeout:FiniteDuration_ : duration of service log record storage in the database
-  - _expirationTimeout:FiniteDuration_ : duration of log record storage in the database
+  - _taskLogExpirationTimeout:FiniteDuration_ : duration of task log record storage in the database
 - _faultReports_ - fault reports
   - _expirationTimeout:FiniteDuration_ : duration of fault report storage in the database
   - _maxReportsCount:number_ : maximum number of fault reports in the database